-Government transfers and associated externally restricted investment income are recognized as deferred contributions if the eligibility criteria for use of the transfer, or the stipulations together with the NRCB's actions and communications as to the use of the transfer, create a liability.
+Government transfers and associated externally restricted investment income are recognized as deferred contributions when the stipulations together with the NRCB's actions and communications as to the use of the transfer, create a liability.
 These transfers are recognized as revenue as the stipulations are met and, when applicable, the NRCB complies with its communicated use of these transfers.